Table of Contents

 - You can simulate Screen resolution or screen size on your Dev tools or use LT Browser and see if your hero image is in the viewport or not.

-- Using Web-Vitals JS libraries and send the debug_target in Google Analytics Events data.
+- Using Web-Vitals JS libraries or any RUM tools, send the debug_target in Google Analytics Events data.
 And figure out whether it is a good idea to preload a hero image or not.

-- You can use the webpagetest – Desktop Browser Dimensions feature (see the screenshot below) in Advanced testings.
+- In Advanced testing, you can use the webpagetest – Desktop Browser Dimensions feature (see the screenshot below).

-One of the ways I used to identify or debug Largest Contentful Paint(LCP) is by implementing Web Vitals JS libraries and we can analyze the data with the help of Web Vitals Report.
+One way I used to identify or debug the Largest Contentful Paint(LCP) was by implementing Web Vitals JS libraries or other RUM services and analyzing the data with Looker Studio.

 Debug Largest Contentful Paint Elements with Web Vitals JS:

-If you do inspect elements on my post and search it with the ‘selector’ below, it will refer to my hero image. ( Please watch the video, if you don’t know)
+If you inspect elements on my post and search it with the ‘selector’ below, it will refer to my hero image and title tag.

-2nd CSS selectors are referring to my (H1) Heading tag because H1 to H6 are block-level elements.
+1st CSS selectors refer to my (H1) Heading tag because H1 to H6 are block-level elements and it is visible in the initial viewport of the post.

 Plugins Recommendation:

-From my understanding, not all people are tech-savvy like me, and sometimes it is not possible to what I did on my landing page or blog post, so it means your best way is to implement with 3rd parties plugins that will identify critical resources (like CSS, fonts, etc) and preload your critical resources automatically:
+From my understanding, not all people are tech-savvy like me who love digging around, and sometimes it is not possible to what I did on my landing page or blog post, so it means your best way is to implement it with the help of 3rd parties plugins that will automatically preload critical resources (like CSS, fonts, etc):

 $id = get_post_thumbnail_id();